Certificate

 - Use various electrical tools, plus measuring and test equipment.

-- Troubleshoot residential and commercial electrical circuits, and build and troubleshoot basic industrial systems.
+- Troubleshoot residential and commercial electrical outlets, and build and troubleshoot basic industrial systems.

 You’ll work in professional labs designed to resemble residential, commercial, and industrial spaces by an experienced professional electrician to be as real-world as it gets.